StefanZander/lecture_notes/nzse/android/html/docs/recycler_view.md

 - A **layout manager**. `:::js RecyclerView.LayoutManager` handles the hierarchy and layout of View elements. `RecyclerView` requires an explicit layout manager to manage the arrangement of list items contained within it.
 This layout could be vertical, horizontal, or a grid.
 You will use a vertical [LinearLayoutManager](https://developer.android.com/reference/android/support/v7/widget/LinearLayoutManager.html).
 - An **adapter**. `:::js RecyclerView.Adapter` connects your data to the `RecyclerView`.
 It prepares the data in a `:::js RecyclerView.ViewHolder`.
 You will create an adapter that inserts into and updates your _generated words in your views_.
 - A **ViewHolder**.
 Inside your adapter, you will create a [ViewHolder](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.ViewHolder.html) that contains the View information for displaying one item from the item's layout.
+- A **recyclerview-selection library** to select items in a RecyclerView list using touch or mouse input. (--> _this is not part of this documentation._)

 ## Glossary of Terms